 This Management's Discussion and Analysis ("MD&A") contains certain forward-looking statements and information relating to the Company that are based on the beliefs of its management, as well as assumptions made by and information currently available to the Company.
 When used in this document the words "anticipate", "believe", "estimate", "expect" and similar expressions, as they relate to the Company or its management, are intended to identify forward-looking statements.
 Forward-looking statements include, among other things, regulatory compliance, the sufficiency of current working capital, the estimated cost and availability of funding for the continued exploration and development of the Company's exploration properties.
-Such statements reflect the current views of its management with respect to future events and are subject to a variety of inherent risks, uncertainties and other facts that are beyond the Company's control, and could cause the actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statement whether as a result of new information, future events or any other reasons; except as required by applicable Canadian securities law.
+Such statements reflect the current views of its management with respect to future events and are subject to a variety of inherent risks, uncertainties and other facts that are beyond the Company's control, and could cause the actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statements.
+The Company undertakes no obligation to update or revise any forward-looking statement whether as a result of new information, future events or any other reasons; except as required by applicable Canadian securities law.
 Investors and others should carefully consider these and other factors and not place undue reliance on these forward-looking statements.